GPTransco/customer-integration/README.md

 #### Status instructions

-* Load numbers and truck locations should be included on the file once a truck has been assignedto a load.
+* Load numbers and truck locations should be included on the file once a truck has been assigned to a load.
-* A delivery timestamp should populate on the file once the truck is empty.The load can be dropped off the file once a delivery timestamp has been populated.
+* A delivery timestamp should populate on the file once the truck is empty.
+The load can be dropped off the file once a delivery timestamp has been populated.

 #### Layout
 The column numbering below is flexible.
 Required fields are indicated.